-- 1. Overall The proposal is in the correct format, includes all necessary signatures, and contains complete and accurate tables for enrollment projections, faculty effort, and the proposed budget. - YES NO

-The proposal has been approved by the university board of trustees and includes all required signatures.

-University of South Florida Board of Trustees approved the program on September 2, 2011.

-The university has provided a proposal written in the standard SUS format which addresses new academic program approval criteria outlined in BOG Regulation 8.011.

-The Board of Governors new degree program proposal format was used, as expressed in Board of Governors Regulation 8.011.

-The university has provided complete and accurate projected enrollment, faculty effort, and budget tables that are in alignment with each other.

-The proposal provides information on each of these areas.
-Detailed tables are provided on projected enrollment (Table 1-B); on faculty effort (Table 4); and on budget (Tables 2 & 3).

-☑ ☐ The university has included a statement in the proposal signed by the equity officer as to how this proposal will meet the goals of the university's equity accountability plan.
+1. Ov erall - The proposal is in the correct format, includes all necessary signatures, and contains complete and accurate tables for enrollment projections, faculty effort, and the proposed budget.
+YES NO The proposal has been approved by the university board of trustees and includes all required signatures.
+Unive 2011. ersity of South Florida Board of Trustees approved the program on September 2, The university has provided a proposal written in the standard SUS format which addresses new academic program approval criteria outlined in BOG Regulation 8.011. of Governors new degree program proposal format was used, as expressed f Governors Regulation 8.011.
+The university has provided complete and accurate projected enrollment, faculty effort, and budget tables that are in alignment with each other. - oject sal provides information on each of these areas.
+Detailed tables are provided ed enrollment (Table 1-B); on faculty effort (Table 4); and on budget 3).
+The university has included a statement in the proposal signed by the equity officer as to how this proposal will meet the goals of the university's equity accountability plan.